Frequently asked questions

 Please can you provide me with authorisation to fundraise or authorisation to source raffle prizes?

-With a huge volume of amazing supporters who fundraise for us every year, we do not have the resources to authorise and monitor every one of these fundraisers where any authorisation would require us to take full responsibility for the activities taking place.
+With a huge volume of amazing supporters who collect donations for us every year, we do not have the resources to authorise and monitor every one of these fundraisers where authorisation would require us to take full responsibility for the activities taking place.

 Can I hold a raffle and could you supply prizes?